Microscopic Phase-Transition Framework for Gate-Tunable Superconductivity in Monolayer WTe$_2$

 The ML SC system therefore simultaneously hosts fermionic quasiparticles, bosonic NG phase modes, BKT topological excitations, and disorder.
-Existing theoretical approaches usually address these ingredients separately in the limiting form, while current computational methods (such as DMFT~\cite{PhysRevB.109.075114}) are optimized mainly for fermionic quasiparticles and are not well suited for treating different degrees of freedom on an equal footing.
-Here, we combine these ingredients in a self-consistent manner and apply the purely microscopic framework to ML WTe$_2$.
-Specifically, starting from a microscopic model, we treat the SC gap by explicitly and self-consistently incorporating the bosonic excitation of NG phase mode (i.e., NG quantum and thermal phase fluctuations) in the presence of long‐range Coulomb interactions, and calculate the disorder‐influenced superfluid density, which serves as a physically consistent input to the BKT-model RG equation.
-This enables a unified description of phase dynamics and fermionic quasiparticles, offering a self-consistent phase-transition theory.
+Existing theoretical approaches usually address these ingredients separately in the limiting form, while current computational methods are optimized mainly for fermionic quasiparticles.
+Here, we combine these microscopic ingredients in a unified description, offering a self-consistent phase-transition theory for phase-fluctuating SC state.
+Specifically, starting from the purely microscopic model, we treat the SC gap by explicitly and self-consistently incorporating the bosonic excitation of the NG phase mode with long‐range Coulomb interactions, and calculate the disorder‐modified superfluid density that enters the BKT RG equations.
+We show that when implemented with DFT-based parameters and excitonic competition, this theory quantitatively reproduces nearly all key experimental observations in gate-tuned superconductivity of ML WTe$_2$ {in Refs.~\cite{fatemi2018electrically,sajadi2018gate,song2024unconventional,PhysRevResearch.7.013224}}, providing a consistent understanding of the reported anomalies.

-Applied to ML WTe$2$, our simulations show that both NG and BKT fluctuations are negligible in the weakly disordered regime, owing to the small electron effective mass.
-In contrast, under strong disorder, NG quantum phase fluctuations renormalize the zero-temperature gap into a density-dependent value, while BKT fluctuations drive the SC transition temperature $T_c$ below the gap-closing temperature $T_{\rm os}$, producing a large density-dependent separation $T_{\rm os} - T_c$.
-NG thermal phase fluctuations remain negligible due to the long-range Coulomb interactions.
-Incorporating density-functional-theory (DFT) input and taking into account the excitonic instability, we quantitatively reproduce the key experimental observations of the gate-tunable superconductivity in ML WTe$_2$~\cite{fatemi2018electrically,sajadi2018gate,song2024unconventional,PhysRevResearch.7.013224}, offering a consistent understanding of the reported anomalies.